3Fall/MarvinFC_beta/README.md

 Designed to fly a TVC rocket guided by artificial intelligence.
-All the schematics and PCB files are available in the repo, but it Marvin flow yet.
+All the schematics and PCB files are available in the repo, but Marvin hasn't flown yet.
 Once it becomes flight proven, official version will be released.

 # Software